Go Back

 Cuisine: Japanese

-Category: Egg, Quick, Sauces & Dressings
+Category: Egg, Quick, Sauces & Condiments

 Keyword: egg

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe